Murder of Zahra Baker

-Zahra Clare Baker (November 16, 1999 – September 24, 2010) was a young girl in Hickory, North Carolina, United States, who was reported missing on October 9, 2010.
+Zahra Clare Baker (November 16, 1999 – September 24, 2010) was a young Australian girl in Hickory, North Carolina, United States, who was reported missing on October 9, 2010.
 Only 10 years old at the time of her death, her dismembered remains were found in November 2010.
 Because of the crime's gruesome nature and the series of events leading up to her death, Zahra's murder received worldwide media coverage.

 In September 2011, the victim's stepmother, Elisa Baker, pleaded guilty to murdering Zahra, and was sentenced to 18 years in prison.
 In 2013, she was sentenced to an additional 10 years for drug-related charges.
 While Baker told investigators that Zahra's father Adam Baker was involved in the crime, he was not charged, and the District Attorney said that the State had no evidence linking anyone but Elisa Baker to the murder.

 Australia

 Zahra Baker was born on November 16, 1999, to Emily Dietrich and Adam Baker, who both lived in Wagga Wagga in New South Wales.
 Dietrich, who had postpartum depression after Zahra's birth, separated from Adam when Zahra was eight months old, and gave up full custody to him.
 Adam took Zahra and moved with his parents to Giru, Queensland in 2004 to work for a sugar mill.
 Zahra, who was diagnosed with bone cancer in 2005, later developed lung cancer as well.
 As a result, she had the lower part of one leg amputated and had to wear hearing aids.

 Adam Baker reportedly met Elisa Fairchild (originally from western North Carolina) online on an IMVU website.
 Elisa Fairchild visited Adam Baker in Queensland and they were soon married.
 Elisa had been previously married six times and was still married at the time she married Adam Baker.
 Zahra's cancer went into remission in 2008, shortly before she moved to the United States from Australia with her father and new stepmother.